 3D Touch App Downloads - When downloading app updates on an iPhone, a 3D Touch on an app icon will allow a download to be paused.
 When downloading multiple items, it's also possible to choose to prioritize app downloads.

 Organ donor registration - The Medical ID section of Health app now includes integration with Donate Life America to make it easy for users to register as organ donors in the United States.
 The functionality was introduced in the second beta version of iOS 10.

 Safari - In iOS 10, Apple will allow videos with no audio element to play automatically, which will be useful for viewing video-format animated GIFs.
 Apple also plans to automatically pause videos that do have an audio element, cutting down on pesky spam videos.

-The first beta of iOS 10 was made available to developers on June 13, with a second beta following on July 5 and a third beta coming on July 18. iOS 10 was made available to public beta testers in July, and two public betas have been provided to public beta testers so far.
+The first beta of iOS 10 was made available to developers on June 13, and since then, Apple has seeded eight iOS 10 betas to developers. iOS 10 was made available to public beta testers in July, and seven public betas have been provided to public beta testers so far.

 iOS 10 is available on the iPhone 5 and later, iPad mini 2 and later, iPad 4 and later, and the 6th generation iPod touch.
 It will be released to the public in the fall alongside new iOS devices.

 In 2017, Apple plans to introduce its own social networking app, which will be similar to Facebook and Snapchat with a focus on sharing video.
 The app will reportedly allow users to record video, edit the video, add a filter, add doodles, and send it to freinds.